Catherine Howard: Portraits

-Painters continued to include Jane Seymour in pictures of King Henry VIII long after she died, mainly because Henry continued to look back on her with favour as the only wife who gave him a son.
-Most of the artists copied the portrait by Hans Holbein the Younger because it was the only full-sized picture available.
-There is no documentary evidence that Catherine Howard ever had her portrait painted and "there is a good chance that any image of Catherine would have been destroyed" after her execution, or "ignored, until their identity became a subject of debate to later generations."
-There is no authenticated contemporary likeness of Catherine Howard.
+There is no authenticated contemporary likeness of Catherine Howard, and there is no documentary evidence that she ever had her portrait painted. "[T]here is a good chance that any image of Catherine would have been destroyed" after her execution, or "ignored, until their identity became a subject of debate to later generations."
 Debate continues about the identity of the sitter(s) for potential portraits.